saasform/saasform/packages/express-session-jwt/README.md

 }))
 ```

-Recommended example for `@saasform/express-session` (updated some deprecated defaults):
+Recommended example for `express-session-jwt` (updated some deprecated defaults):
 ```js
 const store =
   new TypeormStore({